pfrazee/json-lz/README.md

 ### jlz.detectSupport(obj, schemaIds)

-This method is a simple way to detect whether you can handle the JSON.
-In a way, you're conversing with the JSON.
-You're saying, "I support these schemas, which schemas do you support?"
+This method is a simple way to detect whether your app can handle some JSON.

-Because of the `"required"` field (see ["Schema metadata"](#schema-metadata)) it's possible for the JSON to say, "Stop!
-You don't support me fully, and trying to use me would create problems!"
+There are 4 possible response states:

-If you support all of the JSON's declared schemas, you'll get `.full === true`.
-If you support some of them, you'll get `.partial === true`.
-If you don't support one of the required schemas, you'll get `.incompatible === true`.
-And if the JSON doesn't describe its schemas, you'll get `.inconclusive === true`.
+ - If you support all of the JSON's declared schemas, you'll get `.full === true`.
+ - If you support some of them, you'll get `.partial === true`.
+ - If you don't support one of the required schemas, you'll get `.incompatible === true`.
+ - And if the JSON doesn't declare its schemas, you'll get `.inconclusive === true`.

 ```js
 var support = JSONLZ.detectSupport(obj, ['alice-allisons-calendar-app', 'bob-bunsens-rsvps'])